 One of the most critical questions every email marketer faces is: “Am I creating strong email campaign engagement?”
 Sure, you can simply go to your dashboard and review the open rates, click through rates and bounce rates of your email campaigns and newsletters, but what you really need is to be able to prove how engaging your email marketing efforts are in the long run.

-In this blog post, we will help you to dive deeper into finding the advanced techniques recommended to evaluate email engagement by the subscriber, going beyond just the basic metrics of delivery.
-Using these sophisticated measures of reviewing your emails will enable you to identify all aspects of your emails that are not working and need improvements in.
+In this blog post, we will help you to dive deeper into finding the advanced techniques recommended to evaluate email engagement by the subscriber, going beyond just the basic metrics of inbox delivery.
+Using these sophisticated measures of reviewing your emails will enable you to identify all aspects of your emails that are not working and need improvements.